ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 ![Snapshot download](snapshots/snapshot_download.png)

-This snapshot can be loaded back to the IP Fabric platform by a “Load From File” button.
+This snapshot can be loaded back to the IP Fabric platform by a "Load From File" button.

 ![Snapshot load from file](snapshots/snapshot_load_from_file.png)